 Please be careful to check ETF net asset value premiums or discounts prior to investing, as the premium you pay, for example, may quickly disappear and hurt your results (I do not vouch for the accuracy of any website noted here, but have used them ourselves.).
 Consult an investment advisor if you are unable to find an appropriate fund or vehicle for ETF investing or trading.
 Search engines make it easy to find this information.

 The other consideration is making sure there is sufficient volume in the given ETF, or you may find there are huge spreads between the bid and the ask throughout the day.
-If the amount of money invested in the ETF is small, this can be an issue.
+If the amount of money invested in the ETF is small, this can be an issue, and you may want to avoid that ETF.

 If you wish to permanently allocate a certain amount to stocks for example, that is not necessarily a bad choice.
 If that number is 100%, you may lose 89% of your money at some point in time.

 As an example, why not consider moving from 60% stocks at market tops to 20-40% stocks when stocks come off what looks like a top and increase your asset allocation to stocks closer to bottoms?
 For example, after the SELL signal in 2007, you could have scaled out of the market and reduced your stock exposure from say 60% to 30%.
 After the Bull signal came off the March 2009 bottom, you could have scaled back into the market and brought your equity exposure back to 60% or even higher, reducing it to 60% as the market climbed.
 This is just one example.
 How much to move out of one investment into another when these signals occur is a matter of your personal investment philosophy.
-You may want to do that in steps as outlined by our "Scaling In and Scaling Out" Special Report which will be sent to you when you subscribe.
+When you scale in or out, do so in steps.
+That is another key risk management strategy.
+Add to winners and get rid of the losers before they become bigger losers.
+Just because you don't book a loss or even look at your account statements does not mean it hasn't occurred.

 Can you already see how much you can learn by following the markets with me?
-You will begin to develop your own intuitive sense of the direction of the markets as you read the newsletter and your own skills of technical analysis.
-The newsletter is meant to give you more than information.
+You will begin to develop your own intuitive sense of the direction of the markets as you read both my social media posts and my blog posts at MarketTiming.Blog and develop your own skills of technical analysis.
 It gives you an education.
 Or if you are a seasoned trader, it provides a check on your thinking, on your own market timing signals.

-If you sell late, the best you can do if you need to protect capital is take the second or the third sell signal and then you’ll have to re-enter the market when it goes back to rally mode.
+If you sell late, the best you can do if you need to protect capital is take the next sell signal (downgrade to a still weaker trend type) and then you’ll have to re-enter the market when it goes back to rally mode.

 This market timing system does protect against swoons like 1987 if you use the early signals.
 The new Wall Street crash protection trading curbs in place may have effectively prevented the possibility of a huge one day crash.
 We now get the same result stretched out over several or many days rather than 1 day as in 1987.
 9-11 was like that.
 The losses after 9-11 were over a few days, and we were already down quite a bit prior to